Capital punishment in Islam: Methods

 Lethal stoning and beheading in public under sharia is controversial for being a cruel form of capital punishment.
-These forms of execution remain part of the law enforced in Saudi Arabia, Yemen, Qatar, United Arab Emirates, Iran and Mauritania.
+These forms of execution remain part of the law enforced in Saudi Arabia, Yemen, Qatar, Iran and Mauritania.
 However no stoning has been implemented for many years.

 Quotations regarding stoning can be seen in hadiths including the following:

-Decapitation
+Decapitation in Islam

 Decapitation was a standard method of execution in pre-modern Islamic law.
 The use of decapitation for punishment continued well into the 20th century in both Islamic and non-Islamic nations.
 When done properly, it was once considered a humane and honorable method of execution.

 Today, its use had been abandoned in most countries by the end of the 20th century.
 Decapitation is a legal method of execution in Saudi Arabia, Qatar, Yemen, and was reportedly used in 2001 in Iran according to Amnesty International, where it is no longer in use.